Beach Tennis vs Padel (And Other Beach Sports): Key Differences Explained

 1. Low Barrier to Entry: Easier to learn than many beach sports, making it accessible to all ages and skill levels.

-2. Full-Body Workout: Engages both upper and lower body, improving overall fitness.
+2. Full-Body Workout: Engages both upper and lower body.
+The sand adds resistance, boosting calorie burn and lower body strength.

-6. Year-Round Playability: Can be enjoyed in indoor beach facilities during off-seasons.
+5. Year-Round Playability: Can be enjoyed in indoor beach facilities during off-seasons.

 Challenges of Beach Tennis